5 minute read, updated February 2, 2021

 4. Provide administrative superpowers

 We’ve discussed how managers and employees benefit.
-Since it’s called an HR portal, let’s talk about HR.
-Imagine what your HR team could do if you automated tedious transactional processes.
+Since it’s called an HR portal, let’s talk about HR managers and their teams.
+Imagine how an HR portal would improve collaboration could do if you automated tedious transactional processes.

-- Post jobs, track applications, and make better hiring decisions
+- Your recruitment team can post jobs, track applications, and make better hiring decisions

 - Manage onboarding and monitor completion of new hire paperwork